Candidates for town jobs criticize incumbents

 Terry pleaded guilty last week to federal income tax evasion.

 Terry had served as counsel to the town attorney’s office, in addition to multiple other public jobs, until last summer.
-His wife, Concetta Terry, resigned from her job in the town clerk’s office last June after failing to disclose debts in her financial disclosure forms.
+His wife, Concetta Terry, resigned from her job in the town clerk’s office last June after being cited by the town ethics board for failing to disclose debts in her financial disclosure forms.

 “What I see in the Town of North Hempstead is something that really has to be addressed,” said Nasta, 71.
 “We have to cut down on the waste in government, and a lot of it is caused by politically unethical people who try to maneuver government.”

-Elected officials and candidates were required to submit financial disclosures.
-Not all candidate disclosures have been filed, said town spokeswoman Carole Trottere.
+By town law, elected officials and candidates were required to submit financial disclosures.
+All five of the challengers have yet to file disclosures and now have until October 30 to file, said town spokeswoman Carole Trottere.

+Town Supervisor Judi Bosworth, 69, of Great Neck, who is running for a third two-year term, touted the town’s focus on openness and transparency, mentioning the revised ethics code and new anti-nepotism policies passed last March.

 Comments